Evanston Cradle to Career

 By the age of 23, all Evanston young adults will be leading productive lives, building on the resources, education, and support that they and their families have had to help them grow into resilient, educated, healthy, self-sufficient, and socially responsible adults.

-Evanston Community Foundation is a partner organization of Evanston Cradle to Career.
+Beginning July 1, 2017, Evanston Community Foundation is the fiscal sponsor of Evanston Cradle to Career, as well as a partner organization.
 The Foundation was an instrumental part of the planning team during 2013 and 2014 and holds a seat on the operating team guiding Evanston Cradle to Career.
-ECF staff and board members are working on action teams related to the first cradle to career focus on literacy issues.
-Additionally, an ECF board member is co-chair of the C2C community engagement team.
+ECF staff and board members are working on action teams.

 Collective impact is an effort to move the needle on a specific but complex community problem.
 Collective impact initiatives are "long-term commitments by a group of important actors from different sectors to a common agenda for solving a specific social problem whose actions are supported by a shared measurement system, mutually reinforcing activities, ongoing communication, and are staffed by an independent backbone organization."
 Read Collective Impact by John Kania & Mark Kramer, from the Winter 2011 issue of the Stanford Social Innovation Review.